-160330 Ordinance - Demolition of Structure - 512 Hines Street
+Ordinance - Demolition of Structure - 512 Hines Street

 Council is requested to adopt an ordinance requiring the building inspector to effectuate the demolition of a structure located at 512 Hines Street belonging to Eliseo Zavala.
 (At the November 7, 2016 meeting this item was deferred to the December 5, 2016 Council Meeting.
 At the December 5, 2016 Council Meeting, Council deferred this item for 60 days or until the February 6, 2017 Council Meeting.
-At the February 6, 2017 meeting this item was placed back on the pending list.
+At the February 6th Council Meeting, item was placed back in pending.
+At the May 1, 2017 meeting this item was continued to the May 15, 2017 meeting.
+At the May 15th Council Meeting this item was deferred for 45 days).
+At the June 5th meeting item was deferred pending receipt of the executed Supplemental Order from the property owner.